VNamanMehta/mini-browser/README.md

 ```

 ## 🚀 Development

 ```bash
 # Run in development mode
 npm run electron:dev
 ```

 This will:

 1. Start the Vite dev server
 2. Compile TypeScript for Electron
 3. Launch the Electron app with hot reload

 ## 📦 Build

 ```bash
 # Build for production
 npm run electron:build
 ```

+In case build fails due to permission issues, open terminal with admininstrator privilages and run the command.

 The distributable will be created in the `dist` folder.

 ## 📁 Project Structure

 ```
 mini-browser/
 ├── electron/